-If you were a statutory employee, don’t include the net profit or (loss) from Schedule C, line 31 (or the net profit from Schedule C-EZ, line 3), on Short or Long Schedule SE, line 2.
+If you were a statutory employee, don’t include the net profit or (loss) from Schedule C, line 31, on Short or Long Schedule SE, line 2.
 But if you file Long Schedule SE, be sure to include statutory employee social security wages and tips from Form W-2 on line 8a.

 Social security coverage.

 The optional methods may give you credit toward your social security coverage even though you have a loss or a small amount of income from self-employment.